 When offering dakshina, a student gives something that he or she values highly.
 In ancient times the items of value offered as dakshina took different forms, such as grain, cattle, and silk.
 Today, money is a standard measure of value.
 It is also the form in which the SYDA Foundation and the charitable trust of Gurudev Siddha Peeth are able to receive offerings of dakshina on behalf of the Guru.

 What is the Siddha Yoga Monthly Dakshina Practice, and how can I participate?

-If you reside outside of India, you can begin or update a Monthly Dakshina Practice on the Siddha Yoga path website.
-On the homepage, click on “Giving to the Mission” in the top navigation bar.
-Then click on “Begin or Update a Monthly Dakshina Practice” in the left sidebar.
+- Via the Siddha Yoga path website: On the homepage, click on “Giving to the Mission” in the top navigation bar.
+Then click on “Begin or Update a Monthly Dakshina Practice” on the left sidebar.

-You can also call (+1) 845-434-2000, extension 2390, or fax the SYDA Foundation at (+1) 845-436-2197.
+- By calling (+1) 845-434-2000, extension 2390, or sending a fax to the Dakshina Office of the SYDA Foundation at (+1) 845-436-2197.

-If you reside in India, you can begin or update a Monthly Dakshina Practice by offering the card in darshan or mailing it to Gurudev Siddha Peeth, or by calling +91 (0) 2522 302658 or +91 (0) 2522 302634.
+If you reside in India, you can begin or update a Monthly Dakshina Practice in the following ways:

-How else can I offer dakshina?
+When can I offer dakshina?

 Many Siddha Yogis also like to offer dakshina on occasions of personal importance, such as the day they received shaktipat-diksha or a birthday.
-You may also choose to honor an occasion by increasing your monthly offering of dakshina.
+You may also choose to honor such an occasion by increasing your monthly offering of dakshina.